aws-samples/vpc-flow-log-filtering-and-ingestion-in-splunk-using-aws-lambda/README.md

 6. On the Add Permissions page, select the AWS managed AWSLambdaBasicExecutionRole policy and the custom policy that we just created prior to creating this role.
 Choose Next once both the policies are selected.
 7. Enter an appropriate role name and then choose Create role.

-## Create Lambda Function to filter and push logs to Splunk
+## Step 7: Create Lambda Function to filter and push logs to Splunk

 1. Access the AWS Lambda console and choose Create function.
 2. Under Basic information, enter an appropriate Function name and under Runtime, choose the latest supported runtime for Python.